MadeByMike/jQA/README.md

 Initiating QA
 -------------

 Rules can be added before the DOM has loaded.
 Once the page is ready, and you have added rules run `jQA.doQA()`.
-You can pass 2 options when running `doQA`, the silent flag will tell jQA to log the errors to the console rather than displaying them and passing a severity will tell jQA to ignore rules with a severity score above this number .
+You can pass 2 options when running `doQA`, the silent flag will tell jQA to log the errors to the console rather than displaying them.
+Passing a severity will tell jQA to ignore rules with a severity score above this number.
+The severity scale is reversed.

 ```javascript
 $(document).ready(function(){